 'The human voice shape-shifts from bird-like call to angelic intonation, as if to guide the listener onto a different path.
 The world is at crisis point, it seems to infer, and we need to find another way' — FADER

-He has performed in galleries worldwide, from the global queer underground to contemporary art galleries such as PS1 MoMA and Issue Project Room.
-He is also a full time member Holly Herndon, contributing vocals/production on her most recent record ‘Platform’ as well as being an integral member of her new live set up.
+They has performed in galleries worldwide, from the global queer underground to contemporary art galleries such as PS1 MoMA and Issue Project Room.
+They are also a full time member Holly Herndon, contributing vocals/production on her most recent record ‘Platform’ as well as being an integral member of her new live set up.